ANSI device numbers

 In electric power systems and industrial automation, ANSI Device Numbers can be used to identify equipment and devices in a system such as relays, circuit breakers, or instruments.
 The device numbers are enumerated in ANSI/IEEE Standard C37.2 Standard for Electrical Power System Device Function Numbers, Acronyms, and Contact Designations.

 Many of these devices protect electrical systems and individual system components from damage when an unwanted event occurs such as an electrical fault.
 Historically, a single protective function was performed by one or more distinct electromechanical devices, so each device would receive its own number.
-Today, microprocessor-based relays can perform many protective functions in one device.
-When one device performs several protective functions, it is typically denoted "11" by the standard as a "Multifunction Device", but ANSI Device Numbers are still used in documentation like single-line diagrams or schematics to indicate which specific functions are performed by that device.
+Today, microprocessor-based relays can perform multiple of these functions in one device.
+When a device falls under the above category, it is typically denoted "11" by the standard as a "Multifunction Device", but ANSI Device Numbers are still used in documentation like single-line diagrams or schematics to indicate which specific functions are performed.

 ANSI/IEEE C37.2-2008 is one of a continuing series of revisions of the standard, which originated in 1928 as American Institute of Electrical Engineers Standard No. 26.